-- our school's child safety and wellbeing policies, procedures, codes, and practices - completing the Protecting Children Mandatory Reporting and Other Legal Obligations online module annually - recognising indicators of child harm including harm caused by other children and students - responding effectively to issues of child safety and wellbeing and supporting colleagues who disclose harm - how to build culturally safe environments for children and students - information sharing and recordkeeping obligations - how to identify and mitigate child safety and wellbeing risks in the school environment.
+- the School's child safety and wellbeing policies, procedures, codes, and practices - completing the Protecting Children Mandatory Reporting and Other Legal Obligations online module annually - identifying and managing child safety risks relevant to the role/s that volunteers undertake, without compromising a child or student's right to privacy, access to information, social connections and learning opportunities - recognising indicators of child harm including harm caused by other children and students - managing child-safety related complaints - responding effectively to issues of child safety and wellbeing and supporting colleagues who disclose harm - how to build culturally safe environments for children and students - information sharing, reporting and recordkeeping obligations - how to identify and mitigate child safety and wellbeing risks in the school environment without compromising a child or student's right to privacy, access to information, social connections and learning opportunities.

-Other professional learning and training on child safety and wellbeing, for example, training for our volunteers, will be tailored to specific roles and responsibilities and any identified or emerging needs or issues.
+Other professional learning and training on child safety and wellbeing, for example, training for volunteers, will be tailored to specific roles and responsibilities and any identified or emerging needs or issues.